octobercms/docs/3.x/extend/services/application.md

 });
 ```

-#### Container events
+#### Container Events

 The service container fires an event each time it resolves an object.
-You may listen to this event using the `resolving` method:
+You may listen to this event using the `resolving` method.

 ```php
 App::resolving(function ($object, $app) {